mattbierner/blog.mattbierner.com/_posts/2016-05-09-vernacular.md

 {% include image.html file="in-that-way.png" %}

-The [Wikipedia entry for "double entendre"](https://en.wikipedia.org/wiki/Double_entendre) is pretty great BTW, especially when it attempts to explain the examples amazingly awkward detail.
+(The [Wikipedia entry for "double entendre"](https://en.wikipedia.org/wiki/Double_entendre) is pretty great BTW, especially when it attempts to explain the examples in amazingly awkward detail.)

 The definitions also took a turn for the meta in a few cases: